nepster-web/php-simple-queue/README.md

 ### Testing

-To run the tests, in the root directory execute below.
+To run the tests locally, in the root directory execute below

 ```
 ./vendor/bin/phpunit